wbolster/plyvel/doc/api.rst

       Compact underlying storage for the specified key range.

+      See the description for :cpp:func:`DB::CompactRange` in the LevelDB C++ API for more information.

       :param bytes start: start key of range to compact (optional)
       :param bytes stop: stop key of range to compact (optional)